Frequently Asked Questions

 Q: The grant awarded to the winner of the Impact grant is $100,000.
-What happens to any available grant funds is excess of $100,000?
+What happens to any available grant funds in excess of $100,000?

 A: The remaining funds are split among the finalists, usually equally.
 This is determined by the Grants Committee.
 The funds are unrestricted and can be used for general operating.

-A: No, they can only participate in or be a part of one submission to the impact 100 Martin Martin Grants Committee, even if they are not the lead organization.
+A: No, they can only participate in or be a part of one submission to the Impact 100 Martin Grants Committee, even if they are not the lead organization.